How to Keep Frogs Out of Your Pool

 One of the biggest reasons you will want to avoid having frogs in your pool is that they are prone to laying eggs in bodies of water.

-Frogs can lay more than 10,000 eggs at a time, depending on the species.
+Depending on the species, frogs can lay more than 10,000 eggs at a time.
 When these eggs hatch, tadpoles emerge and grow into frogs.
 Having 10,000 frogs in your pool at once can be an unwanted experience, so it is best to remove any eggs once you notice them.

 Why Do Frogs Like Pools?